tgherzog/sailbuddy-pages/index.md

 ![analog satellites display](images/analog-satellite.png)
 {: .sidebar-image :}

-Current satellites "in view" are shown on a separate dial that provides satellite location (compass north is at the top), signal strength, and status.
-Satellites with a signal-to-noise ratio (SNR) above 40 are shown in a green circle while those with an SNR between 25 and 40 are shown in a yellow circle.
-Below 25 is shown in red.
+The satellite gauge shows the location (compass north is at the top), signal strength, and status of all satellites "in view."
+Satellites with a signal-to-noise ratio (SNR) above 40 are shown as green circles while those with an SNR between 25 and 40 are shown as yellow circles.
+Below 25 is shown as red circles.
 Active satellites, used to obtain a fix, are shown in boldface.

 </div>